 Don’t be shy with these nutrient-packed foods.
 With all your other ingredients, you’re not really going to taste them.

 Common Mistake 4 – Not Enough Fiber

-Try a tablespoon of flax or chia seeds or a teaspoon of psyllium to jumpstart your day with fibre.
+Try a tablespoon of flax or chia seeds or a teaspoon of psyllium to jumpstart your day with fiber.

-When you’re increasing your fibre intake, be sure to increase how much water you drink, or you may end up constipated.
-You should have a minimum of 2 litres a day.
+When you’re increasing your fiber intake, be sure to increase how much water you drink, or you may end up constipated.
+You should have a minimum of 2 liters a day.